 Gasoline truck explodes in northern Haiti; dozens killed

-PORT-AU-PRINCE, Haiti -- A truck carrying gasoline exploded in northern Haiti, killing more than 40 people and injuring dozens of others, officials and news reports said Tuesday.
+PORT-AU-PRINCE, Haiti -- A truck carrying gasoline exploded in northern Haiti, killing more than 50 people and injuring dozens of others, officials said Tuesday.

 The blast occurred late Monday in the city of Cap-Haitien, Prime Minister Ariel Henry said, adding that he was devastated.